Blakesenn1/COMP-2710/Project_3/README.md

-# P3-Data-Structure
+# P3-File-IO-Arrays
-Create a data structure around a trivia game.
-The full project outline can be read in Project4.pdf.
+File input/output operations and array manipulation to merge sorted lists.
+The full project outline can be read in Project3.pdf.